CandraBlackz/grab_instagram/README.md

 # grab_instagram
-See Instagram photos and Grab or paste url for the getpic
+See Instagram photos and grab or paste url for the getpic